Emergency advice

 3. If the pain is still there five minutes after taking the medication, suggest they take a second dose and keep any bystanders away.

-4. If they are still in pain after another five minutes, or the pain returns, suspect it’s a heart attack.
+4. If they are still in pain after another five minutes, or the pain returns, suspect that it’s a heart attack.
 Call 999 or 112 for emergency help.

 5. If the pain subsides within 15 minutes after they’ve rested or taken medication, they should usually be able to go back to what they were doing.